 For years, web content management systems (or CMS for short) have been the basis for the Internet.
-They are meant to facilitate the creation, maintenance, and publication of digital content without needing to have great technical know-how or programming experience.
-During their many years of existence, CMS systems have been specialized further.
-One of the most important distinctions is between the CMS systems for websites and for intranets.
-We have previously discussed why it isn’t recommended to use the same CMS for both the Internet and intranet.
+They facilitate the creation, maintenance, and publication of digital content.
+And they don't require great technical know-how or programming experience.
+During their many years of existence, CMS systems have been further specialized.
+One of the most important distinctions lies between a website CMS system and an intranet CMS.
+We think it's a bad idea to use the same CMS for both the Internet and intranet.

-The inexorable rise of mobile channels has added a further dimension that requires the even greater adaption and specialization of intranet content management systems.
-The specific requirements for an intranet app for internal communication reaching all types of employees—including offline or frontline workers—will be clarified below.
+The rise of mobile communication channels has added a further dimension.
+These channels require even greater adaption and specialization of intranet content management systems.

 Intranet CMS Software—Based on a Digital Workplace Strategy

 Choosing the right software first requires a knowledge of your actual needs.
 In other words, you need a strategy.
-This doesn't necessarily involve weeks of workshops and theory; your goals can be realized pragmatically, as long as some specific questions are answered:
+This doesn't necessarily involve weeks of workshops and theory; you can pragmatically realize your goals as long as you answer some specific questions.

 - What is the digital workplace for, and what are its expected benefits.
 In other words, what are your so-called use cases?

 - How do I define and measure success?